astenlund/FeatherPod/README.md

 FeatherPod
 ```

-API keys are stored in `appsettings.{Environment}.Local.json` (gitignored).
+API keys are stored in your user profile (`%APPDATA%\FeatherPod\preferences.json`).
 The CLI prompts for the API key on first use and saves it automatically.
+Existing API keys from `.Local.json` files are auto-migrated.

+**Single-file distribution:** The CLI embeds default configuration as resources.
+Run `FeatherPod config generate` to create local config files for customization.

 ## Development